|

 headsets certainly has helped to provide alternatives to holding your

-cell phone next to you ear...i.e. next to you brain!
-Then
+cell phone next to you ear; in other words - next to your

 again,

-with the arrival of wireless Bluetooth headsets, you now have a battery
+with wireless Bluetooth headsets, you now have a battery

 hanging out near your brain all day...hmm....
 The same fundamental